-The engagement of the external auditors to provide any non-audit services must be pre-approved by the Audit Committee or entered into pursuant to pre-approval policies and procedures established by the Committee.
+The engagement of the external auditors to provide any non-audit services must be re-approved by the Audit Committee or entered into pursuant to pre-approval policies and procedures established by the Committee.
 The pre-approval policy specifies the services that are prohibited and the services which have general pre-approval.
-The Committee has delegated to the Finance Director responsibility for confirming whether a service, which has general preapproval, can be provided by Deloitte.
+The Committee has delegated to the Chief Financial Officer responsibility for confirming whether a service, which has general pre-approval, can be provided by Deloitte.
 In addition, Internal Audit reviews the pre-approval process to ensure that it is robust in addressing the requirements of the Public Company Accounting Oversight Board and does not impinge on Deloitte's independence.
-The Finance Director reports regularly to the Committee on services which have been approved.
+The Chief Financial Officer reports regularly to the Committee on services which have been approved.